 Walking the Renaissance Grid

-The city layout is extraordinary and often overlooked.
+The city layout is extraordinary and often completely overlooked by tourists.
 Prince Henry the Navigator designed the town in a cross shape, oriented precisely to the cardinal directions.
 This was intentional urban planning at a time when most European cities were organic tangles of streets.
-The grid is easy to navigate on foot, and the historic center is compact enough that you can see everything without exhausting yourself.

 tomar portugal 11 best things to do in the templar city 3